Rural Destination

 Deogarh

-also known as Devgarh, is a town and a municipality in Rajsamand District in the Indian state of Rajasthan.
+Also known as Devgarh, is a town and a municipality in Rajsamand District in the Indian state of Rajasthan.
 Deogarh is a popular tourist destination, boasting a complex of luxurious heritage resorts managed by the erstwhile royal family of the Deogarh thikana.

 One can enjoy a jeep safari in the evening by an open hooded jeep equipped with a tea, snacks and a pair of binoculars, drive out of the village of Deogarh along the farms and see crops in the fields and arrive at the Anjana temple, a Shiva shrine ensconced in a cave where bats hang from the roof of the cave, drive through a shepherds village, see the cattle returning from their day of grazing and watch magnificent sun set and view the migratory birds which are winter guests only.